 And you can check in on it's boiling progress thanks to the large viewing window, on both sides, with cup level indicators

-It's small and lightweight design, makes it perfect for regular travels so you can make a decent cuppa wherever you end up.
+It's small and lightweight design, which makes it perfect for regular travels, so you can make a decent cuppa wherever you end up.

 This classic kettle from Dualit is a keeper.
-In one of four new colours launched this summer (also comes in Dessert, Eucalyptus and Limestone), the Evergreen version is part of the Naturals collection and is also available as a matching toaster.
+In one of four new colours (it also comes in Dessert, Eucalyptus and Limestone), the Evergreen version is part of the Naturals collection and is also available as a matching toaster.
 The dark, inky green shade was inspired by the need to fill our homes with greenery all year round.
 It has a superfast 3kW element for speedy boiling, which saves energy, and also boasts WhisperBoil™ to reduce noise while in use.

 The quietest kettle that Dualit offers, it’s been awarded the Quiet Mark, which means that the Noise Abatement Society has recognised that it’s ultra quiet to use.
 This makes Dualit’s Classic design a must for those who like to get up for a cuppa late at night or very early in the morning, including new parents with night-time feeds.

 Built to last, even though this kettle is quite costly, you know you’ll be getting quality.
 Its patented replaceable element keeps your kettle going for longer.

 We love Dualit, as their products are designed and engineered in the UK, which just adds to its appeal.

 Bring some bling to kitchen worktops with Smeg’s latest offering, the luxury KLF03 kettle which comes in a Rose Gold finish exclusive to its London store and Currys, and a Gold finish, which is available nationwide.
 The large capacity is big enough to make seven cups with added features including a soft-opening lid, 360 degree swivel base, automatic shut off at 100ºC and a removable, washable limescale filter.